Paxillus involutus

 - Poison Symptoms:

 - Highly toxic, may be fatal if eaten.
 May appear within an hour of ingestion and can include an acid-sour taste, cold extremities, stomach cramps, sweating, weakness, and coma.
-A separate set of symptoms can occur and may be reflective of the degree of cooking; they are centered around kidney functions.
-There is no antidote.
+A separate set of symptoms of an immunological allergic syndrome that can lead to kidney failure.

 - Poison Toxic Principle: